 A self-report survey asks juveniles directly about their participation in delinquent and criminal behavior during a specific time period.
-In the example below, respondents are asked to indicate in the past 12 months how many times they have committed each offense in the following list by checking the best answer.
+In the following example, respondents are asked to indicate how many times in the past 12 months they have committed each offense in the list by checking the best answer.

-Offense Never 1 2-5 6-9 10 or More
+Offense Never 1 2-5 6-9 10 or more

 1. Petty theft

 2. Forgery

 3. Used cocaine

 4. Used marijuana

 5. Gambling

 6. Weapon violation

 7. Burglary

 8. Fighting

 9. Used fake ID

 10. Vandalism

 11. Truancy

 12. Runaway

 13. Curfew

 14. Liquor violation

 15. Drunk driving